Advocacy

 Meeting Type: AGM

-MSWG will vote ‘Against’ Resolutions 2 and 6 on the re-election and reappointment of a long-serving independent director.
+MSWG will vote “against” Ordinary Resolutions 5 & 6 on the retention of two long-serving INEDs.

 Date: